 Steps to take for signs or symptoms of anaphylaxis:

 Your healthcare provider will tell you about symptoms of an anaphylactic reaction.
-He will prescribe epinephrine that you can give to yourself at the first sign of a severe reaction.
+Give yourself epinephrine at the first sign of a severe reaction.
 Signs include trouble breathing or swallowing, swelling in your mouth or throat, a change in your voice, or wheezing.

 - Immediately give 1 shot of epinephrine only into the outer thigh muscle.
 Hold the shot in place for up to 10 seconds before you remove it.
 This helps make sure all of the epinephrine is delivered.

 - Call 911 and go to the emergency department, even if the shot improved symptoms.
 Do not drive yourself.
 Bring the used epinephrine shot with you.

 The main treatment for a peanut allergy is not to have any peanut products.
 Your healthcare provider or dietitian can help you create a meal plan that does not include peanut products.
 You may need any of the following:

 - Antihistamines decrease mild symptoms such as itching or a rash.

 - Epinephrine is used to treat severe allergic reactions such as anaphylaxis.